lucacrino/B2B_CRM_Sales_Operations/README.md

 ## Business Problem

-A regional B2B sales team wants to understand where pipeline is being won or lost across stages, reps, and products.
+A B2B sales company wants to understand where pipeline is being won or lost across stages, reps, and products.
 The key stakeholder questions: *Are we tracking to target?
 Which reps need coaching vs. scaling?
 Where is deal velocity lowest?*

-This dashboard gives a Sales VP a single view to answer all three — at the monthly, quarterly, and rep level — without pulling raw CRM exports every week.
+This dashboard gives a Sales VP a single view to answer all three, at the monthly, quarterly and rep level, without pulling raw CRM exports every week.

 ---